 This has led to an increasing number of burials using biodegradable coffins and burial shrouds with burial plots having no visible impact on the environment.
 As urban cemeteries run out of space, people interested in a burial are also turning to natural burial sites in woodland and meadows.

 The website of the Natural Death Centre, a charitable organisation committed to promoting natural burial, offers a list of sites across the UK.

-Whatever type of funeral you choose, it’s important to make sure you get the final send off that you want.
+Whatever type of funeral you choose, it's important to make sure you get the final send off that you want.
 A funeral plan is an easy way to set out your final wishes, beat rising funeral costs and save your family worry and expense at a difficult time.
-Visit Golden Charter for information in on the full range of funeral services we can arrange.
+Visit our Compare our funeral plans page for information on the full range of funeral plans we can offer.